-We will provide national and regional students with eight weeks of didactic and experiential learning at five different locations:
+We will provide national and regional students with eight weeks of didactic and experiential learning at:

 The Tumor Immunology, Oakland campus site will expose high school students to immunological research and prepare them for career opportunities in tumor immunology.
 Students will be assigned to work with a mentor in a laboratory to create a research project working with data analysis and experimental design.
 The goals of this specific Immunology program are: to explore the exciting biologic basis for novel therapies being developed in the immunotherapy of cancer.